Canon 750D vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the D5 have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon 750D better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.